Skip to main content

 4. Verify they see only what you want them to see

-5. Check that any Report Parts marked as internal-only are hidden
+5. Check that any Parts marked as Internal are hidden from the test user's view

 Rolling out to clients